matrix-org/matrix-ios-sdk/README.rst

     This is the main point to handle all data: it uses a MXRestClient instance to loads and maintains data from the home server.
 The collected data is then dispatched into MXRoom, MXRoomState, MXRoomMember and MXUser objects.

 :``MXRoom``:
-	 This is the data associated to one room.
-Among other things, it contains -messages downloaded so far- and the list of members.
-The app can register handlers to be notified when there was changes in the room (new events).
-	 TODO
+     This class provides methods to get room data and to interact with the room (join, leave...).

 :``MXRoomState``:
-	 TODO
+	 This is the state of room at a certain point in time: its name, topic, visibility (public/private), members, etc.

 :``MXRoomMember``:
-	 TODO
+	 This is a member of a room.

 :``MXUser``:
-	 TODO
+	 This is a user known by the current user.
+MXSession exposes and maintains the list of MXUsers.
+It provides the user id, displayname and the current presence state

 Usage
 =====